brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 10/1 Corinthians 10 3 bht.md

 # 1 Corinthians 10:3 Commentary Help Text

 ## BHT:
-The Apostle Paul's testimony underscores the significance of Christian sacraments as more than mere signs or remembrances, but essential for membership in Christ.
-The manna, a miraculous provision from God, held a spiritual meaning and foreshadowed Christ's role as the true bread from heaven.
-Just as the manna was not mere physical food, the sacraments go beyond surface rituals, pointing to the deeper spiritual realities and benefits in our relationship with Christ.
+The manna and miraculous stream symbolize the body and blood of Christ in the sacrament.
+This highlights the importance and necessity of the sacraments for membership in Christ, refuting those who diminish their significance.
+The manna, called 'spiritual meat,' was given by God's power, serving as a sacramental seal for believers.
+It typifies Christ as the true bread from heaven.
+The sacraments are not empty symbols, but a means by which God imparts the reality of Christ to us.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The whole passage is a standing testimony, incidentally, but most providentially, given by the great Apostle to the importance of the Christian sacraments, as necessary to membership of Christ, and not mere signs or remembrances: and an inspired protest against those who, whether as individuals or sects, would lower their dignity, or deny their necessity."
+1. "The two elements in this Christian sacrament were anticipated in their ease by the manna and the miraculous stream from the rock: these elements, in their case, as well as ours, symbolizing THE BODY AND BLOOD OF CHRIST."
-2. "The manna is thus called, from its being no mere physical production, but miraculously given by God the work of His Spirit."
+2. "The whole passage is a standing testimony, incidentally, but most providentially, given by the great Apostle to the importance of the Christian Sacraments as necessary to membership of Christ, and not mere signs or remembrances."
-3. "We can scarcely avoid recognizing in these words a tacit reference to our Lord’s discourse, or at all events to the substanee of it, John 6:31-58."
+3. "An inspired protest against those who, whether as individuals or sects, would lower their dignity, or deny their necessity."

 ### Jamieson-Fausset-Brown:
-1. "an inspired protest against those who lower their dignity, or deny their necessity" [ALFORD].
+1. "An inspired protest against those who lower their dignity, or deny their necessity."
-2. "He does not mean by 'the same' that the Israelites and we Christians have the 'same' sacrament; but that believing and unbelieving Israelites alike had 'the same' spiritual privilege of the manna."
+2. "It was 'spiritual meat' or food; because given by the power of God's spirit, not by human labor."
-3. "Not that the Israelites clearly understood the signification; but believers among them would feel that in the type something more was meant; and their implicit and reverent, though indistinct, faith was counted to them for justification, of which the manna was a kind of sacramental seal."
+3. "Believers among them would feel that in the type something more was meant; and their implicit and reverent, though indistinct, faith was counted to them for justification, of which the manna was a kind of sacramental seal."

 ### Albert Barnes:
 1. "The word 'spiritual' here is evidently used to denote that which was given by the Spirit, or by God; that which was the result of his miraculous gift, and which was not produced in the ordinary way."